roadrunner-server/docs/customization/events-bus.md

 )

 func foo() {
-    // Get the instance (it's global) of the events bus.
+    // Get the (global) instance of the event bus.
 Make sure to
-    // unsubscribe event handler when you don't need it anymore: eh.Unsubscribe(id). eh, id := events.Bus()
+    // unsubscribe the event handler when you don't need it anymore: eh.Unsubscribe(id). eh, id := events.Bus()
     defer eh.Unsubscribe(id)

     // Create an events channel.
     ch := make(chan events.Event, 100)
-    // Subscribe to the events which fits your pattern (`http.EventJobOK`). err := eh.SubscribeP(id, "http.EventJobOK", ch)
+    // Subscribe to the events that fit your pattern (e.g., `http.EventJobOK`). err := eh.SubscribeP(id, "http.EventJobOK", ch)
     if err != nil {
         panic(err)
     }

-    // Send event to the channel.
-    eh.Send(events.NewEvent(events.EventJobOK, "http", "foo"))
+    // Send an event to the channel. eh.Send(events.NewEvent(events.EventJobOK, "http", "foo"))

-    // Receive event from the channel.
-    evt := <-ch
+    // Receive an event from the channel. evt := <-ch

     // evt.Message() -> "foo"